projectM-visualizer/projectm-eval/ReadMe.md

 If CMake is not an option, the static library can be linked manually and the `projectm-eval.h` header file can be copied into the project or pointed to via the include directory settings of the build system used.

+On UNIX operating systems such as Linux, macOS or BSD and if `ENABLE_PROJECTM_EVAL_INSTALL` is enabled, a `projectm-eval.pc` pkg-config file will be installed into the destination library dir and can be used by any pkg-config-compatible build system to link the static library (using `pkg-config --libs projectm-eval`) and retrieve the correct include dir (using `pkg-config --cflags projectm-eval`).

 To use it as an object library, please refer to the platform build tools on how to unpack the static library into its object files or how to copy its contents into another static library.